NickG503/World-Simulator/EXAMPLES.md

 ---

-## Clarification Questions

-The simulator asks clarification questions when it encounters unknown attribute values.
-This is a key feature for reasoning about incomplete information.

-### How Clarifications Work
+## Handling Unknowns & Clarifications

+Unknown values are intentional—they model partially observable worlds.
+When an action needs a value you haven’t provided yet, the simulator pauses, asks the missing question, records your answer, and retries the step automatically.
+Keep in mind:

-- **Unknown-driven questions**: If an action depends on an unknown value, the simulator will ask you to clarify it
+- Questions appear only when an attribute is unknown *at the moment it matters*.
-- **Automatic retry**: After you answer, the action retries automatically
-- **State persistence**: Your answers update the object's state for the rest of the simulation

-### Two Types of Clarifications
+- Answers persist, so later actions reuse what you told the simulator.
+- Every question/answer pair is saved to the history file for later review.

-#### Pre-condition Clarification
+### Pre-condition Clarification

 When an action's **preconditions** check an unknown attribute: